iweism01/StockOptimizer/README.md

 # StockOptimizer
 This program finds the most optimal return, retrospectively, for an investment in any stock.
-To understand how the web app works, you first need to understand how the program optimizes return.

 If you want to try it for yourself,
 [click this link](https://main.d1dql4hucbr193.amplifyapp.com/)

+## Motivation
+The motivation behind developing this web app was to compare trading strategies to the optimal know-all consumer.
+It gives a reference point to understand how good/bad different strategies are.
+Another application of this code is in machine learning models.
+It could be used as an indication to stop the training process of the ML model if you reached a result close enough to the optimal result.

+---
+To understand how the web app works, you first need to understand how the program optimizes return.

 Let's go over 3 graphs, and let's say they represent the price of a stock over a fixed period of time.